Post-Game Review: The 20-Minute Elite Review Model

 Step 1 — Territory (5 min)

 Start with where the game was played.
-Three numbers tell the story:
+Numbers can help to tell the story:

 Step 2 — Contest (5 min)